UKPLab/5pils/README.md

 ## Usage - dataset

-To use the dataset, you need to scrape the images using the following script:
+To use the dataset, you need to scrape the images using the following script.
+If you face issues downloading the images, please contact jonathan.tonglet@tu-darmstadt.de

 ```
 $ python scripts/build_dataset_from_url.py